 Then, the other day, she said, while thinking about a good friend of ours, "Mama, Donna* is very fat."
 Now, I have the reaction that I think most American women have upon hearing these words.
 The first responses in my head are "Don't say that."
 "That's not nice."
 Or "people don't like it when you call them fat, honey."
 But I don't say any of those things to her.
 I look at my daughter's face, at its pleasant, relaxed, happy, and curious expression.
 To my daughter, there is nothing negative, nothing unpleasant, about "fat."
 In fact, she likely has very positive associations with the word.
 Other things she describes as fat include but are not limited to: the very hungry caterpillar just before his metamorphosis, her belly after a big meal or when she puts a "pretend baby" inside her dress, her baby brother's cheeks, the dinosaur on page 17 of “Oh My Oh My Oh Dinosaurs,” and the fluffy black dog that lives on our street.

 Sometimes she uses negative adjectives, like icky, stinky, yucky, scary.
-When she uses these words, her brow crinkles, and her nose bunches up, her lips turn down at the edges, o
+When she uses these words, her brow crinkles, and her nose bunches up, her lips turn down at the edges, or her eyes widen and water.
+She makes none of these faces when she uses the word fat.

 I hate the power this word has in our culture.
 I hate how women struggle with the implications of this word for most of our lives.
 When did it start?
 When did fat become bad?
 We weren't born with this idea.